DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 routing keys is the Backward key, and the convex, square button to their right is the Forward key.

-The earphone/microphone jack is near the front of the left side.
+The earphone/microphone jack (3.5mm) is near the front of the left side.
 Standard cell phone earphones can be used.

-The video jack is in the middle of the left side.
+The video jack (RCA) is in the middle of the left side.
 It's for an external monitor.

 A standard USB-A (or host) port is near the back of the left side.
 USB devices (memory stick, external keyboard, mouse, hub, etc) can be